Minister admits questions to answer after terror suspect escapes prison

 “I’ve spoken to the Justice Secretary, I know that the investigation is taking place.

 “I think there are a lot of questions to answer here.
-But the top priority obviously needs to be catching him as well,” she told LBC.
+But the top priority obviously needs to be catching him as well.”

 She batted away questions about a link between the escape and the UK’s over-stretched prison system.